Whockensmith/coursera-Getting-and-Cleaning-Data/CodeBook.md

 DataFiles <- "Smart_Phone_Data"

-## Checks to see if the Directory 'Smart_Phone_Data' exsist, if not it will create it; if it does it continues to next command.
+## Checks to see if the Directory 'Smart_Phone_Data' exists.

+If the directory ‘Smart_Phone_Data’ does not exist  it will create it; if it does it continues to next command.
 This is the directory the zip file will be down loaded to then unzipped.
 Also included in here are the call outs to the user letting the user know if the file/directory exists and whether or not it will be created.

 if (!file.exists(DataFiles)) {
      crtngdir